jflaboe/cryptography/ch_2_review.md

     It is very easy to solve for <i>a</i>, since we first obtain 15<i>a</i> = 19 <i>mod</i> 26 = 26 + 19 = 45.
 Therefore <i>a</i> = 3.
 Thereafter, we use the first equation to find that <i>b</i> = 15.
   </li><br><br>
   <li>
     I created a script to help analyze the encoded text.
 First, as suggested, I looked at letter frequencies and ngram frequencies.
 We expect the word "the" the most times for trigrams and 'e' and 't' for individual letters.
 The most frequent characters were '8' and ';' respectively and the most frequent trigram was ';48'.
 This obviously fits with '8' corresponding to 'e' and ';' corresponding to 't'.
 We also guess that '4' is 'h'.
-Below is the resultant text from these assumptions (d is double dagger, s is single dagger, p is new paragraph symbol):<br>
+Below is the resultant text from these assumptions (d is double dagger, s is single dagger, p is new paragraph symbol):<br><br>

   ```
    53dds305))6*THE26)Hd.)Hd)TE06*THEsEp60))E5TT]E*T:d*EsE3